isamuella/alu_regex-data-extraction-isamuella/README.md

 ## Sample data used for the project
-Here is the sampke data that i used to test the regular expressions:
+Here is the sample data that I used to test the regular expressions:

 ## Example Output